How does a Camshaft Position Sensor? | Symptoms of a bad Camshaft Position Sensor

 2) Check Engine Light Illumination

-The check engine light illumination is one of the most common symptoms of a bad camshaft position sensor.
-The check engine light illuminates for many reasons.
+The illuminated check engine light is one of the first symptoms of a bad camshaft position sensor.
+However, your vehicle’s check engine light may come on because of various reasons.
+But in many cases, the main cause of the illuminated check engine light is a faulty camshaft position sensor.

 check engine light